Best Reverse Mortgage Lenders for 2024

 Customer Experience

-Liberty Reverse Mortgage holds an impressive A+ rating with the Better Business Bureau, with no active complaints at the moment, and three out of five stars, which is fantastic for BBB.
-It is also highly rated on ConsumerAffairs, with 4.3 out of 5 stars, making it one of the top reverse mortgage companies in terms of customer satisfaction.
+The lender holds an impressive A+ rating with the Better Business Bureau, with no active complaints at the moment, and three out of five stars, which is fantastic for BBB.
+It is also highly rated on ConsumerAffairs, with 4.3 out of 5 stars.

 The company’s website is simple to use, with most of the important information just a click away.
 It is not a particularly flashy site, but it does not need to be.